alexromlex/NODE_REACT_webshop/README.md

 Then, go to URL: http://localhost:5026/api/system/db_sync

-itt will run:
+### result should be the next:

-- db authentication
+- DB Authorisation was successfully!
-- create db tables
+- DB has been Synchronized!
-- create admin user
+- NEW - SETTINGS created!
-- create default settings
+- NEW - User(ADMIN) created!

 ## 🎈 Usage <a name="usage"></a>